-You have the opportunity to enroll yourself, your spouse or your qualified domestic partner, and eligible children.
+You have the opportunity to enroll yourself, your spouse, and eligible children.
 It is extremely important that you understand the eligibility criteria and enroll only those dependents that meet the following criteria.

-- Eligible children until 26th birthday (regardless of martial or student status).
+- Eligible children until 26th birthday (regardless of marital or student status).
 "Children" are defined as your natural children, stepchildren, legally adopted children, and children under your legal guardianship.

 Summary Plan Descriptions (SPDs):